rakuj1n/SEI44Proj3/README.md

 Ready to embark on a movie-watching adventure like no other?
 Buy your tickets straight from our website, ensuring a seamless and convenient booking process.
 No more hassle, no more queues - just a few clicks and you're all set to enjoy the silver screen magic.

-Welcome to our Movies App, where movies become more than just entertainment.
+Welcome to our **Shawflix** Movie App, where movies become more than just entertainment.
 They become a shared experience, a personal journey, and a gateway to new connections.
 Start exploring now and let the world of cinema unfold before your eyes.

 # Features